-Regular class attendance is expected.
+- Class attendance is required.
 The pace of the course will be fast, so it's important to keep up with the material.
-If a class is missed, you are responsible for obtaining notes from WebCT or your fellow classmates to determine what has been missed.
-I will not respond to requests to go through important things that are missed due to your absence from class.

-• After going over the notes and reading the material, please feel free to talk to me if you have difficulty with any topic.
+If you miss a class, you are responsible for the course contents and obtaining notes from elearning or your classmates. - Please feel free to talk to me if you have difficulty with any topic.
 I encourage you to seek help from me early on so that you won't accumulate too many problems and have difficulty catching up.